reiminn/some-old-practice/README.md

 I'm sorry if I'm using this wrongly somehow, I am not yet familiar with how github is supposed to work :D)

+04/12/24:
+i should make a checklist of everything i learn using w3schools